Ploy's Yearbook

-Produced by GMMTV together with Snap25, the series was announced as one of the television series of GMMTV for 2024 during their "GMMTV2024: UP&ABOVE Part 1" event on October 17, 2023.
+The series was announced as one of the television series of GMMTV for 2024 during their "GMMTV2024: UP&ABOVE Part 1" event on October 17, 2023.
 It officially premiered on April 8, 2024, airing on Mondays and Tuesdays at 20:30 ICT on GMM25 and 22:30 ICT on Viu.
 The series concluded on May 28, 2024 with 16 episodes.

 Synopsis

 There are five girls named Ploy in the same classroom who have distinct personalities, aspirations, and loves, leading to different nicknames: Ploykit (Active Ploy), Ploysuay (Pretty Ploy), Ploysaeb (Naughty Ploy), Ploynerd (Nerdy Ploy), and Ployjang (Anon Ploy).
-One day, a very chaotic incident happened.
-Each person's life and romantic pathway take a different turn when the phone numbers in the yearbook got mixed up!
+One day, a chaotic incident happened.
+Each person's life and romantic pathway take a different turn when the phone numbers in the yearbook get mixed up.

 Ploykit, whose house is about to be taken, runs across Thapchana, her first love that didn't work out.
-Anyway, Ploykit is the one who made the yearbook, but she has been unaware about what has happened for the past ten years.
+Ploykit is the one who made the yearbook, but she has been unaware about what has happened for the past ten years.
 Thapchana returns with a condition that he will help Ploykit resolve the unrequited love affair of his close friend Ploysuay and Mek, and resolve past misunderstandings between Kram and Ploynerd, Ploysaeb and Pongtawan, and Ployjang and Pimai, who were each other's first loves.
-In the end, a faulty yearbook completely upended everything!
-How will the five couples' love tales conclude and be resolved?